ARMmbed/mbed-client/README.md

         res->set_value((const uint8_t*)buffer,
                                    (const uint32_t)size);
 ```
-For more information on different functionality of resources, please check the API documentation for M2MObject, M2MObjectInstance and M2MResource classes.
+For more information on different functionalities of resources, please check the API documentation for M2MObject, M2MObjectInstance and M2MResource classes.

-###Write
+### Write

-The “Write” operation is used to change the value of a Resource, an array of Resources Instances or multiple Resources from an Object Instance.
+The **Write** operation is used to change the value of a Resource, an array of Resources Instances or multiple Resources from an Object Instance.
 The operation permits multiple Resources to be modified within the same instance of the operation.

-Whenever there is a valid PUT operation for any of the resource then the application will receive the callback
+Whenever there is a valid PUT operation for any of the resources, the application will receive callback as follows:

 ```
 void value_updated(M2MBase *base, M2MBase::BaseType type)
 ```

-where M2MBase is the object whose value has been updated and M2MBase::BaseType tells what type of object has received updated values.
+Where `M2MBase` is the object whose value has been updated and `M2MBase::BaseType` tells what type of object has received updated values.

-###Write Attribute
+### Write Attributes

-The “Write” operation is used to change the value of a Resource, an array of Resources Instances or multiple Resources from an Object Instance.
+The **Write** operation is used to change the value of a Resource, an array of Resources Instances or multiple Resources from an Object Instance.
 The operation permits multiple Resources to be modified within the same instance of the operation.

-Any readable Resource can have attributes which are considered during the “Observe” operation.
-The following attributes are used and further explained in the table below: Minimum Period, Maximum Period, Greater Than, Less Than, and Step.
+Any readable Resource can have attributes which are considered during the **Observe** operation.
+The following attributes are used and further explained in the table below:

+- Minimum Period
+- Maximum Period
+- Greater Than
+- Less Than
+- Step

-The “Write Attributes” operation is used to change the attributes of a Resource, an Object Instance, or an Object.
-The separation between “Write” and “Write Attributes” operations enables cache mechanism for the Observe operation.
+The **Write Attributes** operation is used to change the attributes of a Resource, an Object Instance, or an Object.
+The separation between **Write** and **Write Attributes** operations enables cache mechanism for the **Observe** operation.
 The operation permits multiple attributes to be modified within the same operation.
-The operation also can be used for cancelling the “Observe” operation.
+The operation also can be used for cancelling the **Observe** operation.

-The value set by the Resources are sent to the LWM2M server based on the criteria set by these attributes set from LWM2M server.
+The value set by the Resources are sent to the LWM2M server based on the criteria set by these attributes set from the LWM2M server.

-Check the LWM2M specification for details on all the possible Write Attributes defined for different types of Objects and Resources.
+Check the LWM2M specification for details on all the possible **Write Attributes** defined for different types of Objects and Resources.

-###Execute
+### Execute

-The “Execute” operation is used by the LWM2M Server to initiate some action, and can only be performed on individual Resources.
-A LWM2M Client MUST return an error when the “Execute” operation is received for anObject Instance(s) or Resource Instance(s).
+The **Execute** operation is used by the LWM2M Server to initiate some action, and can only be performed on individual Resources.
+The LWM2M Client MUST return an error when the **Execute** operation is received for Object Instances or Resource Instance.

-In order to handle the Execute operation, the application can implement it in following way
+To handle the **Execute** operation, the application can implement it as follows:

 ```
 #include "lwm2m-client/m2mobject.h"